tfennelly/jquery-detached/README.md

 NPM module that allows you to get __multiple__ jQuery instances that are "detached" from the global namespace (`window`) i.e. different versions of jQuery and/or multiple instances of the same version.

-__TODO Rename package to "jquery-detached" once we figure out of this is going to work.
-Do a global s&r__

 Install Package:

 ```